 Early Roundups are easily spotted by their "belt buckle" tailpiece, distinctive knotty pine top and a massive steer head on the pickguard.
 The original Roundup only survived until 1958.
 In the 90s the Roundup name was revived, but the actual guitar was closer to the 6121 solidbody, and none of the distinctive Roundup features were present.

-The belt buckle tailpiece on this one has been replaced with a genuine vintage gold plated Gretsch branded Bigsby unit, installed with care by respected Sydney luthier Piers Crocker.
+The belt buckle tailpiece on this one has been replaced with a genuine vintage gold plated Gretsch branded Bigsby unit, installed by Piers Crocker.
 And that feature alone makes this Roundup not only a wonderful sounding guitar, but a unique instrument as well.
 Anyway, what self respecting vintage Gretsch guitar wouldn’t have a Bigsby ?!

 The good news is that the original belt buckle bridge is in the case and included in the sale, so a new owner could reinstall it if they wished.

 This Gretsch Roundup is owned by a member of a high profile Aussie band and has been serviced and looked after by the most professional guitar support crew in the country.
-This discerning and meticulous owner has ensured that this instrument has not been molested or changed over his many years of ownership, apart from the installation of the Bigsby.
+This discerning and meticulous owner has ensured that this instrument has not been molested or changed over his many years of ownership, apart from the installation of the Bigsby, and replacement of the top binding, again meticulously done by Piers Crocker.
 It has been recorded, featured in video clips and played live on the biggest stages in Oz and worldwide.

 It is in excellent vintage condition.
 It has certainly been played, and the evidence is apparent – small nicks, dings & dents here and there but nothing offensive, and nothing unexpected in a guitar over 60 years old.
 Structurally sound and cosmetically still a stunner, this particular Roundup features 4 (four – count ‘em) big knots in the lovely pine top, which is a feature very appealing to collectors of vintage Gretsch instruments.